-- to promote an exchange of knowledge and professional expertise between Finland and the United States Finnish-American educational and research collaboration, and
+- to promote a wider exchange of knowledge and professional talents through educational contacts between Finland and the United States, and

-What Makes the Fulbright program unique?
+What Makes the Fulbright Finland Foundation Programs Unique?

-- In addition to the grant, the Fulbright program offers the grantees several additional benefits and free support services, as well as an access to a global, multi-professional network.
+- In addition to the grant, the Fulbright Finland Foundation offers the grantees several additional benefits and free support services, as well as access to a global, multi-professional network.

-- We are looking for applicants who want to impact the future and to make a difference – applicants who want to facilitate change, developing and advancing their own profession or discipline, and who want to find solutions to the national and international challenges in their field.
+- We are looking for applicants who want to impact the future and to make a difference – applicants who want to facilitate positive change, develop and advance their own profession or discipline, and find solutions to national and international challenges in their field.

-- The grantees also act as representatives of the Fulbright program, their home country, and their home organization and, in this way, do their part in enhancing the image of their home country and the relations between Finland and the U.S.
+- The grantees also act as ambassadors for the Fulbright Finland Foundation, their home country, and their home organization and, in this way, do their part in sharing their home country and culture and contributing to the relations between Finland and the U.S.

 The ASLA-Fulbright Graduate Grant program is part of the global Fulbright program operating in over 160 countries worldwide.